No-pan kissa

+History

 The first one to open was in Osaka in 1980.
 Initially, all of them were in remote areas outside the traditional entertainment districts.
 Within a year, large numbers had opened in many more places, such as major railway stations.

 In the 1980s (the peak of the boom in these shops), many started to have topless or bottomless waitresses.
 However, at this point, the number of such shops started to decline rapidly.

+The New Amusement Business Control and Improvement Act came into force on February 13, 1985, which further restricted the sex industry and protected the more traditional businesses.
 Eventually, such coffee shops gave way to fashion health (massage) clubs and few no-pan kissa, if any, remain.

-The New Amusement Business Control and Improvement Act came into force on February 13, 1985, which further restricted the sex industry and protected the more traditional businesses.
+Related establishments

 In addition to no-pan kissa, there have also been no-pan shabu-shabu and no-pan karaoke.
+In 1998, four officials at the Ministry of Finance were arrested and 112 disciplined for accepting bribes in the form of visits to a no-pan shabu-shabu restaurant in Shinjuku.